 Emvio Engineering gave me the opportunity to do a review on the Bondtech BMG Extruder.
-I’ve been wrecking my brain on how to do this article, for me its a hard one.
-This is because it was basically just plug and play on the Tevo Tornado.
+I’ve been wracking my brain on how to do this article; for me, it is a hard one.
+This is because it was just plugged and play on the Tevo Tornado.

 I didn’t have to change any firmware or VREF to get it to work.
 On my Tevo Tornado, the steps per mm on the extruder is 400.
 Even though the recommended value from Bondtech is 415, 400 is working just fine for me.

 Want to buy the Bondtech Bmg Extruder Check out Emvio’s website

 To Change or Not To Change

 In the future, I probably will change the steps per mm on the extruder to get a more accurate 3D prints, but for now, I will stick to the 400.
 For this article, I will print two calibration cubes to show you the difference between 400 and 415 steps per mm.
 Some people might think that they won’t be much of a difference, but we will wait and see.